Brender-Studio/brender-studio-app/README.md

 <!-- > [!WARNING]
 > This project is under development.
 We are working hard to release the first version of Brender Studio.
 Stay tuned for updates! -->
+> [!IMPORTANT]
+> We have detected issues accessing Blender's `bpy` module when using custom render settings in versions 4.2.0 and later.
+These issues occur if values are overridden during rendering.
+The development team is aware of this problem and will address it as soon as possible.
+For now, we recommend using the default render form configuration without overriding any settings.

 ## What is Brender Studio?